 - Spoon the cake batter into a 23 cm / 9-inch springform cake tin that has been lined with baking paper and smooth the top.
 Arrange the cooked apple chunks and then cherries evenly over the batter.
 Sprinkle the top with a little brown or white sugar and a light dusting of cinnamon.

-- Bake until the cake is golden brown and a sharp knife inserted into the centre part of the cake comes out clean, about 45 to 50 minutes.
-If your cake is over-browning, loosely cover with foil from about ¾ of the way through the baking time.
+- Bake until the cake is golden brown and a sharp knife inserted into the center part of the cake comes out clean, about 45 to 50 minutes.
+If your cake is over-browning, loosely cover it with foil from about ¾ of the way through the baking time.
 Cool on rack.

 *Disclaimer – My Kitchen marble slab was given to me by WOMAG to showcase my recipes on & give their products exposure.